How It Works

 - Delayed retirement credits (8% per year up to age 70)

-- Spousal benefits (up to 50% of higher earner's benefit)
+- Spousal benefits (up to 50% of higher earner's PIA)

 - Full Retirement Age based on your birth year